› What is ILL?

 ~Can ILL items be renewed?

-We can try to renew ILL items on your behalf; however, lending libraries often decline to extend the borrowing time.
+We can try to renew ILL items on your behalf; however, it is up to the lending libraries to extend the borrowing time.
+Contact us one week before the item is due, and we will submit your request to the lending library.

 ~Are there late fees or other charges?